 The Department of Music at Carson-Newman University (NASM accredited) can help you pursue your passion whether you are looking to perform, teach, or lead worship.
 We have a proud tradition of preparing our students to be capable and knowledgeable professionals steeped in the musical arts.
 Devoted to seeing students succeed, our faculty has earned a reputation for challenging students, pushing them to succeed while investing the time to nurture talents and fine-tune abilities.
-With a faculty to student ratio of less that 10:1, students reap the benefits of smaller classes with more individual attention.
+With a faculty to student ratio of less than 10:1, students reap the benefits of smaller classes with more individual attention.

 Our mission is to nurture and challenge students in a Christian environment helping them to reach their potential as educated musicians to serve and lead in church, schools, and community.
 Our department serves the Carson-Newman University mission by (1) providing professional degree programs in music, (2) providing a liberal arts degree program in music, and (3) providing general music education (courses, ensembles, and applied lessons) and performance opportunities for the university community at large in order to develop musical skills and knowledge of music for the enrichment of life.